v-a-r-s-h-a/backed-for-usr/README.md

 # backed-for-usr
+0) New Pull request

-1)Download both these files and save them in directory where USR is installed.
+1)Download both these files and save them in directory where USR is install.
 2)This api takes sentence as input
 3)Send sentence as a URL after '/'
 4)The api takes this sentence,converts it into a .txt file in your specified folder(add it to path in backend.py file )